maschwenk/ruby-style-guide/README.md

 # Prelude

 > Role models are important. <br>
-> -- Officer Alex J. Murphy / RoboCop
+> -- Officer Alex J. Murphy / RoboCop test edit

 One thing has always bothered me as a Ruby developer&mdash;Python developers have a great programming style reference ([PEP-8][]) and we never got an